igrishaev/ring-jdk-adapter/README.md

 # Ring JDK Adapter

-Ring JDK Adapter is a small wrapper on top of the built-in `jdk.httpserver` HTTP server available in Java.
+Ring JDK Adapter is a small wrapper on top of a built-in HTTP server available in Java.
 It's like Jetty but has no dependencies.
 It's almost as fast as Jetty, too (see benchmars below).

 ## Why

-Sometimes you'd like to run a local HTTP server in Clojure, e.g. for testing or mocking purposes.
-There is a number of adapters for Ring, and all of them rely on third party servers like Jetty, Undertow, etc. To run them, you have to download plenty of dependencies.
+Sometimes you want a local HTTP server in Clojure, e.g. for testing or mocking purposes.
+There is a number of adapters for Ring but all of them rely on third party servers like Jetty, Undertow, etc. Running them means to fetch plenty of dependencies.
 This is tolerable to some extend, yet sometimes you really want something quick and simple.

-Since version 9 or 11 (I don't remember for sure), Java ships it's own HTTP server.
+Since version 9 or 11 (I don't remember for sure), Java ships its own HTTP server.
 The package name is `com.sun.net.httpserver` and the module name is `jdk.httpserver`.
-This library provides an adapter that serves Ring handles.
+The library provides an adapter to serve Ring handles.
 It's completely free from any dependencies.

-Ring JDK Adapter is a great choice for local HTTP stubs, or mock services that mimic HTTP services.
+Ring JDK Adapter is a great choice for local HTTP stubs or mock services that mimic HTTP services.
 Despite some people think it's for development purposes only, the server is pretty fast!
 One can use it even in production.